-Yoga for neck pain is certainly worth a shot if you feel as though you’re running out of options.
+Practicing yoga for neck pain is certainly worth a shot, if you feel as though you’re running out of options.

-Neck pain is a drag.
-It drains your energy, leaves you vulnerable to muscle tweaks and headaches and stops you from doing the things that you love.
+Neck pain drains your energy, leaves you vulnerable to muscle tweaks and headaches, and stops you from doing the things that you love.
 Just sitting with poor posture can give you a pain in the neck but stack a sport on top of that and your days of effortless head-turning are numbered.

 Typically a triangle of tension develops from the jaw, to the neck, shoulders and upper back.